 As a Christian college committed to personal and institutional integrity, Gordon College must be fully transparent and forthright about the nature of criminal incidents, including sexual assault.
 To that end, the college has established a sexual assault policy, designed to educate the campus community about:

 A student who believes she or he has been a victim of sexual assault is encouraged to report it immediately.
 The Gordon Police employs trained sexual assault investigators who are on call to take confidential reports at any time.
 Investigators will also inform victims of their rights, options for further action, and the broad range of other services available.
-Reporting a sexual assault to the Gordon Police does not itself initiate any investigative, disciplinary, or criminal action, but it does help ensure the future availability of these options.
+Reporting a sexual assault to the Gordon Police does not obligate the student to pursue criminal charges, but it does help ensure the future availability of these options.
 Gordon College students are responsible to be familiar with and abide by the standards of conduct set forth in the sexual assault policy.

 Location: Rodger Reception Center at the main entrance to campus